Ghanari: People

+as well as all residents of teshil Ghanari lived in peace and worship all Temples and Gurudwara that are located in Ghanari.

 Climatic conditions

 In summer, Ghanari's temperature reaches up to 46-47 degrees Celsius and in winters it falls to -2 degrees Celsius.

 Education

 In 2011, literacy rate of Ghanari was 91.56% compared to 82.80% of Himachal Pradesh.
 Male literacy stands at 97.00% while female literacy rate was 86.43%.